ASSESSING SEVERITY to support evidence-based decision making

 ACAPS analysis assesses the severity of different components of a crisis in order to support evidence-based decision making.
 We use the INFORM Severity Index to enable comparisons of scale and severity across the world; we assess the level of humanitarian access in various contexts; and we analyse the level of humanitarian needs for certain population groups in specific contexts.

-download the last release of the INFORM Severity Index - december 2020
+download the last release of the INFORM SEVERITY INDEX - FEBRUARY 2021

 The INFORM Severity Index